How to detect and bypass ISP throttling using a VPN service

 - Enable the “Connect” button and enjoy a seamless internet experience with no throttling

-How to Bypass ISP Throttling on YouTube?
+How to Stop Throttling on T-Mobile

 - Click on the search icon on the taskbar, type “Run”, and hit the enter button